Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Cross-trajectory co-observation planning

 \subsection{Co-observation planning problem}

 In this section, we formulate the cross-trajectory planning problem as a network multi-flow problem, and solve it using mixed-integer linear programs (MILP).
 We assume that $n_p$ robots are dedicated (one in each sub-team) to follow the reference trajectory (named \emph{reference robots}).
-The goal is to plan the routes of the $n-n_p$ additional \emph{cross-trajectory robots} dedicated to cross-trajectory co-observations, and potentially minimize the number of ross-trajectory robots needed.
+The goal is to plan the routes of the $n-n_p$ additional \emph{cross-trajectory robots} dedicated to cross-trajectory co-observations, and potentially minimizing the number of cross-trajectory robots needed.

 \begin{remark} Note that we assign fixed roles to robots for convenience in explaining the multi-flow formulation.
-In practice, after a cross-trajectory robot joins a team, it is considered interchangable, and could switch roles with the reference robot of that trajectory. \end{remark}
+In practice, after a cross-trajectory robot joins a team, it is considered interchangeable and could switch roles with the reference robot of that trajectory. \end{remark}